 Criteria for exemptions

-Exemptions are only considered where there are strong medical, health or compassionate grounds, or the person is transiting out of NSW to an international destination other than a Pacific Island country (in this instance, New Zealand is not considered a Pacific Island country).
+Exemptions are only considered where there are strong medical, health or compassionate grounds, or the person is transiting out of NSW to an international destination.

-If you believe you fit the criteria for exemption, please apply for an exemption.
+If you still believe you fit the criteria for exemption, please apply here for an exemption.